bartaakos/np-wp-skeleton/README.md

 <code>example@server:~/shared$ wp core download --path=wp --version=3.8 --locale=hu_HU</code>

+(You can use submodule for wp as well just like Mark Jaquith did)

 Now you can run <code>phing</code> again and it should work.

 ### THE MAGIC